 The ramp filters are not included in this chapter because the passband will change depending on the chosen central wavelength.
 The width of the passband and available range of central wavelengths for each ramp segment are listed in Table 5.2.
-The passbands for ramp filters can also be obtained using the pysynphot tools.
+The passbands for ramp filters can also be obtained using pysynphot.